miknab/EuclidEmulator/README.md

 # EuclidEmulator (version 1.1)
 This repository contains the main source code of the EuclidEmulator, a fast and accurate tool to estimate the non-linear correction to the matter power spectrum.

-Authors:   M. Knabenhans & J. Stadel<br/>
+Authors:   M. Knabenhans, J. Stadel<br/>
 Date:      May 2018<br/>
 Reference: Knabenhans et al., 2018, arXiv pre-print (submitted)<br/>